claceio/docs/content/docs/App/Overview/index.md

 ## More examples

 There are more examples [here](https://github.com/claceio/clace/tree/main/examples).
 The disk_usage example uses the MVP classless library for styling and shows a basic hypermedia flow.
 The cowbull game examples has multiple [pages](https://github.com/claceio/clace/blob/1f2ca6b09a73112dc8c97cb0575942dba4d75f89/examples/cowbull/app.star#L89), each page with some dynamic behavior.
+Clace does not currently have a persistence layer.
+The cowbull game depends on another service for data persistence, so it is implementing a backend for frontend pattern.
 For styling, it uses the [DaisyUI](https://daisyui.com/) component library for Tailwind CSS.
 These two examples work fine with Javascript disabled in the browser, falling back to basic HTML without any HTMX extensions.

-The memory_usage example uses the [d3](https://d3js.org/) library to show a interactive display of the process on the machine.
+The memory_usage example uses the [d3](https://d3js.org/) library to show a interactive display of the memory usage for processes on the machine.
 The plot library is [automatically imported](https://github.com/claceio/clace/blob/1f2ca6b09a73112dc8c97cb0575942dba4d75f89/examples/memory_usage/app.star#L103) as a ECMAScript module and the custom [javascript code](https://github.com/claceio/clace/blob/main/examples/memory_usage/static/js/app.js) works with a [JSON api](https://github.com/claceio/clace/blob/1f2ca6b09a73112dc8c97cb0575942dba4d75f89/examples/memory_usage/app.star#L98) on the backend.
-The default is hypermedia exchange, JSON can be used for data API's.
+The default in Clace is hypermedia exchange, JSON can be used for data API's.